RESOStandards/reso-certification-help/README.md

 <br />

 # Endorsements Page
-The Endorsements page (or homepage) displays each organization along with its endorsements (e.g., Data Dictionary, Web API), their version, certification status, and status date.
+The Endorsements page (or homepage) displays each organization along with its endorsements (e.g., Data Dictionary, Web API), their version, certification status and status date.

 Certification Statuses:

 - **Certified:** The organization is certified on the most current version of the endorsement.
-- **Legacy:** The organization is certified on an older, but still recognized version.
+- **Legacy:** The organization is certified on an older but still recognized version.

 ![image](https://github.com/RESOStandards/reso-certification-help/assets/88680702/108787f7-69a2-41c7-a454-384a347c9ec0)

 <br />

 ## Filtering and Sorting
-There are several sorting and filtering options at the top of the endorsements page.
+There are several filtering and sorting options at the top of the Endorsements page.

 ![image](https://github.com/RESOStandards/reso-certification-help/assets/88680702/580cc375-7282-4280-8437-5bb803889c7c)